ColoradoSchoolOfMines/wii-track/docs/design.rst

 wasted time trying to find the problem.

-We could create applications which notify supervisors of problems, and then present the data to supervisors need to identify the problem.
+We could create applications which notify supervisors of problems, and then present the data that supervisors need to identify the problem.

 Conclusion
 ==========